env0-labs/env0.adventure/README.md

 - Complete physical chapter segment (10–20 minutes).
 - Stable save/load.
 - Front end treated as reusable and stable.
-- Contract changes become deliberate and rare.

 **Done when**
-- It can be shared for real feedback about the game, not the tech.
+- It can be shared for feedback about the experience, not the tech.

 ---

 ## Out of Scope for v0.x

-- Terminal gameplay (`env0.terminal`)
+- Terminal gameplay
 - Artificial Artificial Intelligence systems
 - Engine-specific logic in the core
-- Millisecond-based timing in narrative
+- Millisecond-based narrative timing
-- Feature parity with planned v1.0 chapters
+- Feature parity with later chapters

 ---

 ## Long-Term Vision (v1.0)

-The full game will consist of three chapters:
+The complete game consists of three chapters:

 1. **Physical** — interaction with the machine in real space.
 2. **Terminal** — exploration of digital systems.
-3. **AAI** — interaction with a deliberately limited, janky artificial intelligence.
+3. **AAI** — engagement with a deliberately limited, unreliable artificial intelligence.

-All chapters will share the same front end and communication contract, differing only in the core logic implementation.
+All chapters share a single front end and communication contract, differing only in their core logic implementation.